Unturned3/unturned3.github.io.old/README.md

-Note: this website repo has been archived and is no longer in use.
+__Note__: this website repo has been archived and is no longer in use.

-For more information on the Microdot (formerly MicroLinux) project, see https://github.com/Unturned3/Microdot/
+For more information on the Microdot (formerly MicroLinux) project, please visit https://github.com/Unturned3/Microdot/

 #### MicroLinux
 This repository contains files for the MicroLinux project webpage.